 Maximum 2600kg.
 1560kg empty and weighed in at 2209kg including the tow ball weight.
 Under by 391kg, or 17.7%.
 Also under the 3500kg towing capacity by 58%.
 The camper is almost equal from left to right, which is a great result.

 For more information on the trailer, check this out – Reconn R2 Hypercamper.
-Below are a few photos of how it was loaded.
+Below are a few photos of how it was loaded, but you should know its an Australian Made Hybrid Camper and they are always a fair bit lighter than their imported counterparts.

 Tow ball weight